 How Do We Identify Them in a Sentence?

-Identifying relative adverbs in a sentence is simple if you understand the type of information they add.
-Relative adverbs usually introduce a dependent clause that gives extra details about time, place, or reason.
+Relative adverbs are easy to spot once you know the type of information they add.
+These words introduce a dependent clause and give more detail about time, place, or reason.

 Why Relative Adverbs Are Important